KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 GPU-Assisted Validation settings can also be managed using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.

 ##  Basic  Operation

-The basic operation of GPU-Assisted Validation is comprised of instrumenting shader code to perform run-time checking of shaders and reporting any error conditions to the layer.
+The basic oper ation of  GPU-Assisted Validation is comprised of instrumenting shader code to perform run-time checking of shaders and reporting any error conditions to the layer.
 The layer then reports the errors to the user via the same reporting mechanisms used by the rest of the validation system.